Termi7/Bear_Classifier/README.md

 INFO: Application startup complete.

-The Bears_Testing_images folder contain images that can be used to test the program

 For running the React app navigate to the folder Image_Classification_React_front_end .
 Please make sure React is installed on your machine prior to running along with